NickeyMaina/NickeyMaina/README.md

 ---

 ## 🚀 About Me
-I'm a self-taught developer passionate about learning, building projects, and exploring cybersecurity and AI tools.
+I'm a self-taught junior developer passionate about learning, building projects, and exploring cybersecurity and AI tools.
 I enjoy experimenting with new technologies, understanding systems deeply, and solving real-world problems with code.

 ---